3D printed bridge: The most impressive structures!

 This project is a demonstration, to show a brand new technology, made by the MX3D team.
 They created a brand new 3D printer and they even developed a software to control it.

 These bridges are the world’s first 3d printed bridges, there will be more to come in the upcoming years!

 The future of 3D printing for construction

-3D printing is not the first thing that comes in mind when you think about construction, but this technique is becoming more and more widespread.
+Additive manufacturing is not the first thing that comes in mind when you think about construction, but this technique is becoming more and more widespread.
 This technology could totally change the building processes that we know in the upcoming years, and it could be useful in various situations.

 For example, as the 3D printing process is fast, it could be an interesting method to reconstruct parts of cities affected by natural disasters.
 Automated construction could be a great solution for these kind of situations.
 Stainless Steel or reinforced concrete bridges created thanks to 3D printing could be more and more common in the future.